Mark Richardson (musician): Feeder (January 2002 – April 2009)

+On the 27th September 2025, Richardson made a special guest appearance at the Brixton Academy on Feeder’s Comfort in Sound Anniversary Tour.
+He would later appear again with the band on the 2nd October at Manchester Academy.

 Sessions

-Sunna, Amy Macdonald, Globus, Ace, Feeder, Skin, Mel B, Erika, Little Angels.
+Steve Robson, Sunna, Amy Macdonald, Globus, Ace (solo), Skin (solo), Mel B, Erika.

 Music support

 Richardson is a co-founder and trustee of the charity Music Support.
 He said: 'When I tried to get sober in 2000, any information on how to achieve that was rare and hard sought.
-Almost 60% of entertainment industry workers have sought help for mental health issues and 40% of those have been diagnosed with some form of mental illness. so myself, Johan Sorensen (of Portobello Behavioural Health), tour manager Andy Franks and music Matt Thomas created Music Support.
-The (soon to be) charity is a non-profit collective of volunteers and professionals providing help and support for individuals in any area of the music industry suffering from addiction, emotional or mental health issues.'
+Mental health challenges including addiction weren't discussed openly very much at all back then because there was so much stigma attached to it.
+So I wanted to be a part of reducing that problem, reducing the stigma and providing information to others who maybe struggling with similar issues.
+Almost 60% of entertainment industry workers have sought help for mental health issues and 40% of those have been diagnosed with some form of mental health challenge.
+So myself, Johan Sorensen (of Portobello Behavioural Health), tour manager Andy Franks and manager Matt Thomas created the idea that would eventually grow into Music Support.
+We achieved charitable status in 2016 and are a non-profit collective of volunteers and professionals providing help and support for individuals in any area of the music industry suffering from addiction, emotional or mental health challenges.'

 Children in Need

-On 12 November 2021, Richardson assisted BBC weather presenter Owain Wyn Evans in his 24 hour drumathon for Children in Need, raising £3,601,138 for the children's charity.
+On 12 November 2021, Richardson assisted BBC weather presenter Owain Wyn Evans by musically directing his 24 hour drumathon for Children in Need, raising £3,601,138 for the children's charity.